Nike Air Yeezy

-Design process
+Models

+Air Yeezy

 The Nike Air Yeezy was developed from 2007 to 2009 by rapper Kanye West, Nike Creative Director Mark Smith and later Nathan Van Hook.
 Kanye has spoken very highly of Smith as both a collaborator and designer.
 Smith has said the same of Kanye, stating that he is "a truly creative talent" and a "natural designer."

 The design process for the Nike Air Yeezy was long and features dozens of sample colorways and silhouettes.
 Inspiration behind the line notably include the Air Tech Challenge II, Jordan III and IV.
 The early prototype of the Air Yeezy had many features that greatly differ from the release version of the shoe.
 For instance, the midsole and outsole featured what the shoe's creators referred to as "Death Star" tooling, named for the large spherical shape on the back half of the midsole.
 The outsole also featured the "Y-print" that was used on the toe box of the three release versions.
 Also, on the very early prototypes, the shoe used LED lights implanted in the outsole, but after issues with low battery life and cost evaluation, production staff at Nike came to the conclusion that phosphorescent rubber would be used in place of the LED lights.